ALTER TABLE¶

 Changes to a table are not automatically propagated to views created on that table.
 For example, if you drop a column in a table, and a view is defined to include that column, the view becomes invalid; the view is not adjusted to remove the column.

-Dropping a column does not necessarily free up the column’s storage space immediately.
+Dropping a column does not immediately free up the column’s storage space.

 The space in each micro-partition is not reclaimed until that micro-partition is re-written.
 Write operations (insert, update, delete, etc.) on 1 or more rows in that micro-partition cause the micro-partition to be re-written.
-If you want to force space to be reclaimed, you can forcibly update every row in the table, or you can use
+If you want to force space to be reclaimed, you can follow these steps:

 If a new column with a default value is added to a table with existing rows, all of the existing rows are populated with the default value.